csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 `.modal`, and therefore cannot be used without that `.modal` class also being present.

-This gives us some great transparency and—because it exists right there in our classes—it is also fairly self-documenting.
+This gives us some great transparency and — because it exists right there in our classes — it is also fairly self-documenting.

 This is a naming *convention*.
 One thing I’ve been researching and implementing a lot with my clients lately is the idea of taking naming conventions a step